basraah/allianceauth/docs/installation/auth/supervisor.md

 The only real customization needed is if running in a virtual environment.
 The python path will have to be changed in order to start in the venv.

 Edit the config files and find the line saying `command`.
-Replace `python` with `/path/to/venv/python`.
+Replace `python` with `/path/to/venv/bin/python`.
+For Celery replace `celery` with `/path/to/venv/bin/celery`.
 This can be relative to the `directory` specified in the config file.

 Note that for config changes to be loaded, the supervisor service must be restarted.